Thinksy-app/thinksy/README.md

 - Select the workspace where you'd like to create the app
 - Paste the manifest from manifest.yml
 - Go to **OAuth & Permissions** and get the user bot token
+- Go to **Basic Information** and create an App-Level Token
+- _Optional:_ Add Thinksy logo as the app icon

 ### 2️⃣ Prepare .env file
 * Save the ``.env`` template from here